A Bavarian idyll

 Leo Baeck Institute, Gerson von Bleichroeder Family Collection.

-In 1918 James became a father again.
-He and his third wife Maria had a son, Wolfgang.
-In 1923 the family moved to Hirschberg Castle, near Munich.
-James relocated the majority of his art collection there.
+In 1918 James becomes a father again.
+He and his third wife Maria have a son, Wolfgang.
+In 1923 the family moves to Hirschberg Castle, near Munich.
+James relocates the majority of his art collection there.

 Painting.
 Numerous figures in a mountainous landscape, mountains in the background.